dashkite/dashkite.com/src/www/content/products/content.md

 ## Beta

-Coming soon!

-## Alpha
+### Hype

-### ![Hype Logo][3] Hype
+![Hype Logo][3]

-Hype is an easy, custom homepage.
+[Hype][4] is an easy, custom homepage.
 Quickly setup a personal or professional page with the info and links you want to share with the world.
 Pages look great on desktop and mobile, and generate appealing link previews when shared out on the Web.
+[More ...][4]

+## Alpha

 ### Project: Storm